rippedpiracy/docs/README.md

 Everything in the Ripped Website, mirrored here for Suggestions and Improvements.

+**Be sure to check in the repo if anything you're about to suggest is already inside.**

 # How?

 Simply make a Issue with a brief description of your Suggestion